SpindlySpider/UoP-AI-CW/README.md

 For optimal results, use both systems in sequence:

-1. **Phase 1: Evolution**
+1. **Phase 1: Genetic Algorithm**
    - Run GA to generate high-quality gait data
-   - Save multiple evolved solutions with different parameters
+   - Save multiple results to allow give the NN diverse training data

-2. **Phase 2: Learning**
+2. **Phase 2: Neural Network Training**
-   - Use evolved gaits as training data for neural network
-   - Train NN to learn patterns from optimized gaits
+   - Train NN using multiple gaits.

-3. **Phase 3: Prediction**
+3. **Phase 3: Neural Network Prediction**
-   - Use trained NN for real-time gait generation
+   - Use a trained neural network to predict the next time steps.
-   - Generate variations by starting from different initial poses

-This hybrid approach combines the **optimization strength of GA** with the **prediction speed of NN**.
+   - Verify in matlab the results of the predicted gait.

 ---